-WebAssembly (WASM) is a new binary format currently developed and supported by all major browsers including Firefox, Chrome, WebKit /Safari and Microsoft Edge through the W3C.
-This new format have been designed to be “Efficient and fast“, “Debuggable“ and “Safe” that why it is often called as the "game changer for the web".
+WebAssembly (WASM) is a new binary format currently developed and supported by all major web-browsers including Firefox, Chrome, Webkit/Safari and Microsoft Edge.
+This format has been designed to be "Efficient and fast", "Debuggable" and "Safe" and is often called the game changer for the web.

-WebAssembly start to be used everywhere (not exhaustive):
+WebAssembly is beginning to be used everywhere and for everything:

 - Web-browsers (Desktop & Mobile)